-- Can help identify heuristics and/or statistical cues that models are relying on to make decisions - Sometimes, but not always, the models just need to see some examples from the adversarial set to learn it - NB: constructing such a set often relies on deep linguistic knowledge!
+- Can help identify heuristics and/or statistical cues that models are relying on to make decisions - Sometimes, but not always, the models just need to see some examples from the adversarial set to learn it - NB: constructing such a set is a great place for linguistic knowledge to be useful! - (e.g. one way for LING elective)